CSS Fonts

 font-family Back to top

 The font-family property allows you to choose a primary font and fallback fonts for an HTML element.
+This is called a font stack.

 In this example: